UniversitaDellaCalabria/uniCMS/docs/source/contents/how_it_works.rst

 Placeholders are a different kind of blocks, each one for many kind of applications.
 We have, for example, **PublicationPlaceholderBlock** that's a block that will be filled by related publication to a page.
-Let's suppose to distribute four publication placeholder in a page, and then we configure 4 publication to belong to the same page.
+Let's suppose to distribute four publication placeholders in a page, then we link 4 publication to the same page (Related Publication Contents).
 Then we'll have that each publication will be rendered in the Handler Blocks in this way:

 +------------+-----------------+------------------------------+